Mel Ottenberg: Collaborations with musicians and celebrities

 In addition to fashion editorials and campaigns, he has worked extensively with musicians for projects such as Troye Sivan's "My My My!" music video, Addison Rae's Diet Pepsi and Aquamarine videos, Christina Aguilera's Hollywood Bowl performances,Björk's Vulnicura album cover, and Alicia Keys’ 2019 Grammy Awards hosting duties.
+He will also appear in The Moment, a mockumentary starring Charli xcx.

 Ottenberg has also worked with many celebrities including Selena Gomez, Lana Del Rey, Justin Bieber, Chloë Sevigny, James Franco, Cate Blanchett, and Jennifer Aniston.
 He has also styled designer John Galliano.

 Rihanna

 Ottenberg first met Rihanna when he did a shoot with her for Elle, when she was a young artist.
 He officially became her stylist in 2011 on the Loud tour where he commissioned designers Jeremy Scott and Adam Selman, his boyfriend, to create costumes.
 Ottenberg considers the "We Found Love" video, released in 2011, to be their fashion breakthrough.
 This video included vintage pieces and items from little-known and emerging designers like Komakino and Forfex.
 On Rihanna's Diamonds tour, she wore custom pieces from Riccardo Tisci of Givenchy, Raf Simons, and Alber Elbaz of Lanvin.
 In 2015, he won a UK Music Video Award for "best styling in a video" for Rihanna's Bitch Better Have My Money video.
 He also served as a judge on Rihanna's short-lived reality show, Styled to Rock.

 The first Met Gala look that he styled for Rihanna was in 2012 (where she wore a Tom Ford dress), and he went on to style her for several more Met Galas including 2014, 2015, 2017, and 2018.
 In 2014, Rihanna won the CFDA style icon award where she thanked Ottenberg in her speech, saying " Mel Ottenberg, thank you!
 You get me.
 You honestly get me, and you understand what I’m trying to say.
 I can send you two pictures, and you bring back the rack full of exactly what I wanted."
 Ottenberg styled Rihanna for that event, putting her in the “internet’s most talked about dress,” also called "the naked dress," designed by Adam Selman.

 Ottenberg was known for creating a lot of custom looks for Rihanna.
 In an interview with the Nymphet Alumni podcast, Ottenberg described how he got Rihanna multiple pairs of the Manolo Blahnik "Chaos" shoe, a sample at the time, custom made in several colors.
 Rihanna later became known for wearing this shoe and eventually did a collaboration with Manolo Blahnik.
 Ottenberg stopped styling for Rihanna in 2019, but they remain friends.
 He styled and interviewed her for the spring 2024 cover of Interview.